Wednesday, April 7, 2010

 Allergies, Asthma and the Pharmacy

 You marvel at the sights and sounds the City of Light has to offer.
 The Eifel Tower, the Arc de Triomphe and Notre Dame, not to mention the plethora of cafes all capture your attention.
-You plan your day accordingly with what you want to do next while you are here.
-You are dripping with enthusiasm, but unfortunately your nose is dripping from the cold you acquired along the way.
-That's ok.
-There are pharmacies practically on every street corner.
-You will recognize them from blocks away due to their green cross flashing different designs at you.
+You plan your day accordingly with what you wish to do next.
+In fact, you are dripping with enthusiasm, but

 *